Kingdom of Kongo: First Kongo-Portuguese War

 As a result of Kongo's victory, the Portuguese merchant community of Luanda revolted against the governor, hoping to preserve their ties with the king.
 Backed by the Jesuits, who had also just recommenced their mission there, they forced João Correia de Sousa to resign and flee the country.
 The interim government that followed the departure was led by the bishop of Angola.
 They were very conciliatory to Kongo and agreed to return over a thousand of the slaves captured by Correia de Sousa, especially the lesser nobles captured at the Battle of Mbumbi.

 Regardless of the overtures of the new government in Angola, Pedro II had not forgotten the invasion and planned to remove the Portuguese from the realm altogether.
 The king sent a letter to the Dutch Estates General proposing a joint military attack on Angola with a Kongo army and a Dutch fleet.
-He would pay the Dutch with gold, silver and ivory for their efforts.
-As planned, a Dutch fleet under the command of the celebrated admiral Piet Heyn arrived in Luanda to carry out an attack in 1624.
-The plan failed to come to fruition as by then Pedro had died and his son Garcia Mvemba a Nkanga was elected king.
+He would pay the Dutch with gold, silver, and ivory for their efforts.
+As planned, a Dutch fleet under the command of the celebrated admiral Piet Hein arrived in Luanda to carry out an attack in 1624.
+The plan failed to come to fruition as by then Pedro had died and his son Garcia I ("Mvemba a Nkanga") was elected king.
 King Garcia I was more forgiving of the Portuguese and had been successfully persuaded by their various gestures of conciliation.
 He was unwilling to press the attack on Angola at that time, contending that as a Catholic, he could not ally with non-Catholics to attack the city.